 If you’re not ready to move abroad for your retirement, consider the best places to retire in the U.S., such as California, Arizona, Texas, South Carolina, North Carolina, Florida, Georgia and more.
 Each of these areas have their own benefits for retirees that may be perfect for you and your family.

 When most people think of Mexico, they think of beautiful beaches, great weather and great food.
 But it’s no longer simply a vacation destination.
-Find the best places to retire in Mexico in 2021 and consider this affordable and beautiful country for your retirement experience.
+Find the best places to retire in Mexico and consider this affordable and beautiful country for your retirement experience.

 About Corey Mann